-The reporting form is part of the on-line reporting system and instructions with the report form contains specific guidance concerning the information you will have to submit based on the type of activity you engaged in during the reporting period.
+The Section 3 reporting form is part of the on-line Quarter Expenditures and Progress Report system.
+Specific guidance concerning the information requested based on the type of project activity is outlined in the instructions.

-Access to the on-line Section 3 Report and Instruction is through the On-Line Quarterly Report system and can be found at this web site: http://communityfinance.dca.ga.gov/cdfd.html
+Access to the system and can be found at this web site: http://communityfinance.dca.ga.gov/cdfd.html